craigmichaelmartin/pure-orm/README.md

 **Parameters**

-- `getTableData: () => { tableMap, collectionsMap, singleToCollection }` - A function which returns table information.
-These values (`tableMap`, `collectionsMap`, `singleToCollection`) may be omitted here if they are passed to the BaseBo constructor.
-Passing these every time is tedious (hence the ability to do it just once in this `createBaseBo` factory), but is nice mocking in tests.
+- `getTableData: () => { tableMap }` - A function which returns a table information object.
   - `tableMap: object`
     - An object with the tablename as property name and the business object class constructor as key.
     - Used to construct joined row data in the business object.
-If supplied, the business object is returned; else, a raw js obj.
-  - `collectionsMap: object`
-  - `singleToCollection: object`

 **Return Value**